 Over time positive vibe and your personal charisma will develop.

 Let me take you by the hand, if you want.
-In my new book you can find a lot of easy and joyful exercises to breathe up, to listen deeply, to find your voice, to gain confidence and a better sense of self.
+In my "Little Book of Speaking Up" you can find a lot of easy and joyful exercises to breathe up, to listen deeply, to find your voice, to gain confidence and a better sense of self.

 Just: to flourish.